Policy 2111 - Faculty Ranks and Promotions in Rank

 Teaching faculty must be available at scheduled times for consultation with students.
 Teaching and research faculty are introduced to professors in their disciplines with whom they are expected to cooperate and from whom they are expected to seek guidance.
 The online Policies and Procedures Manual and University Bulletin are primary references for all employees.
-Other orientation information and details concerning employee benefits are provided by the Personnel Office.
+Other orientation information and details concerning employee benefits are provided by the Human Resources Office.

 The titles of Visiting Assistant Professor, Visiting Associate Professor, and Visiting Professor are courtesy titles to be given to faculty visiting from another institution of higher education who are on temporary assignment to Louisiana Tech University.
 Normally, the visitor is given the equivalent professional rank held at the home institution.
 However, when the visitor qualifies for a higher rank in the unit making the appointment at Louisiana Tech, the higher rank may be recommended.

 Visiting faculty are given part-time or full-time term appointments which normally shall not exceed one calendar year in length.
 Appointments will be made on a regular appointment form.
 Visiting faculty may receive compensation or serve gratis.
 Tenure is not awarded to visiting faculty.
 Individuals appointed at these ranks may be invited to participate in but will not vote on faculty matters.